khaledghobashy/uraeus_mbd/README.md

 ### The Approach

 The philosophy of the framework is to *isolate the model creation process form the actual numerical and computational representation of the system*, which will be used in the numerical simulation process.
-This is done through the ideas of **symbolic computing** and **code-generation** as well be shown below.
+This is done through the concepts of **symbolic computing** and **code-generation** as well be shown below.

 #### Framework Structure